 \subsection{Acknowledgements}

 We thank David Elkouss and Rob Harris for useful discussions.
 MS and SF acknowledge financial support from the Intel corporation.
-AJ is supported by the Einstein Research Unit ``Perspectives of a quantum digital transformation''.
+AJ is supported by the Einstein Research Unit ``Perspectives of a quantum digital transformation'' and Berlin Quantum.
 CC acknowledges support from the Commonwealth Cyber Initiative at Virginia Tech.